tonymamo/getpackup/src/pages/blog/2022-02-23-what-does-ultra-light-mean-and-do-you-need-it.md

 They do this by:

 * Leaving some heavy or unnecessary items at home, like stoves and pillows.

 * Swapping heavy fabrics like canvas and polyester for lighter ones like nylon and dyneema.

-There’s no concrete definition for when a piece of gear becomes ultralight vs. just lightweight.Like certain other things, you know it when you see it.

 ![](https://res.cloudinary.com/getpackup/image/upload/v1645661156/044A3768-3_hoc1ct.jpg)